-AHIP Condition Re porting Requirement #C0001474 Condition 18 • WCPL will provide written notice to the OEH within 7 days of the completion of actions authorised by the AHIP. #C0002000 Condition 17 #C0003213 Condition 20 #C0001474 Condition 25 • An Aboriginal Site Impact Recording Form will be completed and #C0002000 Condition 24 submitted to the AHIMS Registrar, for each AHIMS site identified in Schedules B and C, within 6 months of the completion of the #C0003213 Condition 27 actions authorised by the AHIP. #2222 Condition 4, Schedule B • WCPL will provide OEH with a schedule of the Aboriginal heritage sites to be subject to salvage in advance of all subsequent fieldwork phases. #2222 Condition 5, Special Salvage Conditions • WCPL will provide OEH with a salvage report at the completion of salvage activities or expiry of the AHIP or any renewal thereof, whichever occurs first.
-The report shall include a complete list of all material recovered, a detailed description of the methods of excavation/collection and analysis used, a detailed plan of the site including the location of collection areas, all trenches, auger holes and spoil heaps, and a summary of consultation undertaken with the relevant Local Aboriginal Land Councils or relevant RAPs. #2222 General Condition 15 • The holder of the Consent shall keep field records and a copy of all such records shall be lodged with the OEH at the termination of each field work period.
+AHIP Condition Reporting Requirement #C0001474 Condition 18 WCPL will provide written notice to the OEH (now BCD) within #C0002000 Condition 17 7 days of the completion of actions authorised by the AHIP. #C0003213 Condition 20 #C0001474 Condition 25 An Aboriginal Site Impact Recording Form will be completed #C0002000 Condition 24 and submitted to the AHIMS Registrar, for each AHIMS site identified in Schedules B and C, within 6 months of the #C0003213 Condition 27 completion of the actions authorised by the AHIP. #2222 Condition 4, Schedule B WCPL will provide OEH (now BCD) with a schedule of the Aboriginal heritage sites to be subject to salvage in advance of all subsequent fieldwork phases. #2222 Condition 5, Special Salvage Conditions WCPL will provide OEH (now BCD) with a salvage report at the completion of salvage activities or expiry of the AHIP or any renewal thereof, whichever occurs first.
+The report shall include a complete list of all material recovered, a detailed description of the methods of excavation/collection and analysis used, a detailed plan of the site including the location of collection areas, all trenches, auger holes and spoil heaps, and a summary of consultation undertaken with the relevant Local Aboriginal Land Councils or relevant RAPs. #2222 General Condition 15 The holder of the Consent shall keep field records and a copy of all such records shall be lodged with the OEH (now BCD) at the termination of each field work period.